-Rock-bottom mortgage rates may soon be a thing of the past.
-Make your move before the window closes.
+Rock-bottom mortgage rates are rapidly receding into the past.
+Take these seven steps before the window closes.

 Will you come out ahead if you refinance?
 The devil is in the details.

-Refinancing to a lower rate lowers a monthly mortgage payment, but it’s only worth it if the month-to-month savings exceed the cost of refinancing.
-In short, it’s not worth it unless you stay in the home until you’ve saved more than you paid.
+Refinancing to a lower rate lowers a monthly mortgage payment.
+But it’s only worth it if the month-to-month savings exceed the cost of refinancing.
+In short, don’t do it unless you’ll stay in the home until you’ve saved more from the lower rate than you paid in refinancing fees.

-Your break-even point is fairly simple to compute: Just divide your total refinance costs by your monthly savings.
+Your break-even point is easy to compute: Divide your total refinance costs by your monthly savings.
 The result will be the number of months it will take to break even.
 Example:

 - Total cost to refinance: $2,000 (This includes all expenses and fees, from the initial appraisal to the final closing costs.)